syoyo/tinyexr/README.md

 # Security

 TinyEXR does not use C++ exception.

-TinyEXR now not use `assert` from v1.0.4(2023/06/04. except for miniz's assert).
+TinyEXR now does not use `assert` from v1.0.4(2023/06/04), except for miniz's assert.
+(We plan to use wuff's zlib for better security and performance)

-TinyEXR is fuzz tested and currently no security issues(No seg fault for malcious input EXR data).
+TinyEXR is fuzz tested and **currently no security issues**(No seg fault for any malcious input EXR data).

 # Features